Affinity (band): Performances

-They received many rave reviews, most for the band, but some for individual members, and from Derek Jewell of The Sunday Times, who commented "Naiff is already a virtuso, soul-style, and the whole group is probably the best new thing heard in the jazz-pop area this year."
+They received many rave reviews, most for the band, but some for individual members, and from Derek Jewell of The Sunday Times, who commented "Naiff is already a virtuoso, soul-style, and the whole group is probably the best new thing heard in the jazz-pop area this year."
 Billboard Magazine described Naiff as "a musician of great promise".
 Naiff and Foster had to write a second album when Hoyle announced that she'd had enough and wanted to quit both the band and the music business.
 Her last concert with Affinity was due to have been in Cardiff on 8 February 1971, but the show was cancelled.
 The actual last performance was 10 February 1971 in Bournemouth's Winter Gardens theatre.

 Between February and June that year the remaining members, along with their new keyboard player Dave Watts, continued to play a mini tour with Geno Washington & The Ram Jam Band.